polarfire-soc/polarfire-soc-documentation/how-to/re-programming-the-fpga-from-linux.md

 It is possible to program an eNVM client which may be useful for upgrading the HSS.
 To add an eNVM client:

-1. From the Design Flow window, double-click the Configure Design Initialization Data and Memories option.
+1. From the Design Flow window, double-click the "Configure Design Initialization Data and Memories" option.
 Select the "eNVM" tab

     ![](./images/re-programming-the-fpga-from-linux/libero-envm-client.jpg)

 2. Click the "Add" button and then select "Add Boot Mode 1 Client" from the dropdown menu

 3. Select the binary that should be programmed to the eNVM.
 In this case, we will select the Hart Software Services compiled using the PolarFire SoC Video Kit as the target board.
 The binary should be in Intel Hex format.
    Click the OK button

     ![](./images/re-programming-the-fpga-from-linux/libero-envm-window.jpg)